 - Tropical Depression: A tropical cyclone with maximum sustained winds of 38 mph (33 knots) or less. - Tropical Storm: A tropical cyclone with maximum sustained winds of 39 to 73 mph (34 to 63 knots).
+Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.
+In the western North

-• Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.
-In the western North Pacific, hurricanes are called typhoons; similar storms in the Indian Ocean and South Pacific Ocean are called cyclones. • Major Hurricane: A tropical cyclone with maximum sustained winds of 111 mph (96 knots) or higher, corresponding to a fir-Simpson Hrricane Wind Scale.
+Pacific, hurricanes are called typhoons; similar storms in the Indian Ocean and South Pacific Ocean are called cyclones. • Major Hurricane: A tropical cyclone with maximum sustained winds of 111 mph (96 knots) or higher, corresponding to a Category 3, 4 or 5 on the Safir-Simpson Hrricane Wind Scale.